Frank Elgee: Early life and career

 He was born in Kings Road, North Ormesby the eldest of four children – Frank Watson (1880), Allan (1883), Edward (1885), and Amy Maria (1887–1942).
 His father, Thomas (1851–1939) was Clerk and Bookkeeper at the local Pig iron works.
 His mother, Jane née Coates (1851–1907), was in poor health but dealt with his early education and he attended the local Public Elementary School in North Ormesby.
 In 1887 he went to Derwent Street Board School and then in 1893 'The Higher Grade School' that had just opened, later known as 'The Hugh Bell [Higher Grade] School' with his brother Allan, on the corner of Albert Road and Grange Road in Middlesbrough.

-In May 1888 he caught scarlet fever, the results of which disabled him for the rest of his life.
-He was rendered short sighted and suffered partial deafness.
+In May 1888 he caught scarlet fever, resulting in his becoming short sighted and partially- deaf.

-In 1892 his family moved to Middlesbrough and it was Albert Park that became his source of interest and his playground.
+In 1892, his family moved to Middlesbrough and it was Albert Park that became his source of interest and his playground.
 It was here that he contracted pneumonia that rendered him very weak with empyema.
 For many years he had to use a bath chair.

 In 1895 he worked at William Jacks & Co, Iron Merchants.
 This was after a further period of ill health when he was unable to take examinations.
 In April 1897 he had to leave to have a serious chest operation at North Riding Infirmary.
 He remained for only a short period and being very weak he was carried by his father so he could die at home.